-The environmental and social characteristics of this product are the provision of infrastructure facilities and related services.
-The Investment Manager monitors a range of sustainability indicators to measure the environmental characteristics of the product, including: (i) the percentage of revenues earned on an estimated basis by investee companies which are from the sustainable infrastructure sector, (ii) the weighted average ESG rating of the portfolio, as determined by the use of ESG ratings of companies, supplied by an external data provider of ESG research and ratings and (iii) the weighted average carbon intensity of the portfolio measured by an external provider of carbon footprint measurement services.
+The environmental and social objectives of the product are the advancement of the circular economy.

+The Investment Manager monitors a range of sustainability indicators to measure the environmental and social objectives of the product, including: (i) the weighted average ESG rating of the portfolio, as determined by the use of ESG ratings of companies, supplied by an external data provider of ESG research and ratings and (ii) the weighted average carbon intensity of the portfolio measured by an external provider of carbon footprint measurement services and (iii) the percentage of investee companies whose revenues are positively aligned with the achievement of the United Nations Sustainable Development Goals.

-These indicators are monitored using a variety of internal and external data sources, as below:
+These indicators are monitored using a variety of internal and external data sources, as below.

-- The percentage of revenues earned by investee companies which are from the sustainable infrastructure sector are estimated by the Investment Manager.
-The calculation of this number is carried out at least annually but may be more frequent. - The ESG score of an investee company is an objective evaluation of a company's performance with respect to Environmental, Social, and Governance (ESG) issues, with a minimum score of zero and a maximum score of ten.
+- The ESG score of an investee company is an objective evaluation of a company's performance with respect to Environmental, Social, and Governance (ESG) issues, with a minimum score of zero and a maximum score of ten.
 The calculation is carried out at least quarterly. - The weighted average carbon intensity of the portfolio measures a portfolio's exposure to carbon-intensive companies, defined as the portfolio weighted average of companies' Carbon Intensity (emissions/sales).
 This calculation is carried out at least quarterly, using data from an external data provider which uses a combination of data reported by investee companies and its own estimates when company-sourced data is not available.
 It should be noted that carbon emissions data are not available for every company.